The Delta Variant: What You Need to Know

 SARS-COV-2 variants can have different properties than the original virus.
 Variants of concern are those viruses that can be transmitted between people more easily, cause worse COVID-19 illness, are less susceptible to antibodies resulting from natural infection or vaccination, are less susceptible to COVID-19 treatment or prevention strategies, or are more difficult to detect.

-The Delta variant appears more transmissible and may be associated with more severe COVID-19 illness, so this could lead to another COVID-19 surge in unvaccinated populations.
+The Delta variant is more transmissible and may be associated with more severe COVID-19 illness, and this has led to a COVID-19 surge in unvaccinated populations.

 What makes a variant more transmissible?

 Some viral variants can grow better in human cells and make greater quantities of the virus — the higher levels of virus can increase the efficiency of transmitting to other people.
-The Delta variant is about 50% to 60% more transmissible than the original virus.
+The Delta variant is about 50% more transmissible than the Alpha variant (originally identified in the United Kingdom) and about twice as contagious the original SARS-CoV2 strain.
+One study found that people with Delta may carry 1,000 times more virus in their nose and mouth than with the original strain – more virus means easier transmission to others.

 Do the vaccines offer protection against the Delta variant?

-Full vaccination with the mRNA vaccines (Pfizer and Moderna) protect well against the Delta variant and the other common variants.
+Full vaccination with the mRNA vaccines (Pfizer and Moderna) protects well against the Delta variant and the other common variants.
 (In fact, a recent study found that two doses of the Pfizer vaccine were 88% effective at protecting against symptomatic disease caused by Delta.)
-The Johnson & Johnson vaccine has not yet been tested, but likely also offers protection, though possibly at a lower rate.
+The Johnson & Johnson vaccine likely also offers protection, though possibly at a lower rate.
+According to the CDC, more than 97% of those hospitalized with COVID-19 infection and more than 99% of COVID-19 deaths currently are in unvaccinated people.

 How do we stop the Delta variant from spreading?